aidenlab/BEAR/README.md

 ```
 Usage: align_serial.sh [-d TOP_DIR] [-t THREADS] -jkrh
-* [TOP_DIR] is the top level directory (default "/fastq")
+* [TOP_DIR] is the top level directory (default: "/Users/per/Documents/GitHub/BEAR/test")
-  [TOP_DIR]/fastq must contain the fastq files
+        Note: [TOP_DIR]/fastq must contain the fastq files
-* [THREADS] is number of threads for BWA alignment
+* [THREADS] is number of threads for BWA alignment (default: "4")
-* -j produce index file for aligned files
-* -r reduced set for alignment
+* -r Only align to SARS-CoV-2
-* -k start pipeline after alignment
+* -k Run specific stage of pipeline
-* -h print this help and exit
+* -h Print this help and exit
 ```

 For debugging, you can have the pipeline create indices of the aligned bam